Brockworth Court: Tithe barn

-The tithe barn is a Grade II* listed building, dating from the late-15th century or early-16th centaury.
+The tithe barn is a Grade II* listed building, dating from the late-15th century or early-16th century.
 Built with a close-studded timber frame and square panels, with a stone slate roof.

 Outbuilding and horse engine house

 The outbuilding and horse engine house are Grade II listed buildings.
-The outbuilding is a late-16th century to early-17th century building made with square panels in a timber frame.
+The outbuilding is a late-16th-century to early-17th-century building made with square panels in a timber frame.
 The horse engine house is an octagonal 19th century building alongside the outbuilding.

 Open fronted shelter shed

-A late-18th century to mid-19th century Grade II open fronted shelter shed.
+A late-18th-century to mid-19th-century Grade II open fronted shelter shed.
 Built in an L-shape from limestone rubble and stone slate roof.

 Well head

-It is understood to be an 18th century Grade II listed well head built at the same time as Brockworth Courts' walled garden.
+It is understood to be an 18th-century Grade II listed well head built at the same time as Brockworth Courts' walled garden.
 Built from irregularly bonded red brick on a limestone plinth.
 The well head was restored in late-2023, as part of the requirements for the development of new housing to the north of Brockworth.

 South wall

 A Grade II listed wall to the south of the Brockworth Court building.
-Considered to have been built at the same time as the well head, it is an 18th century red brick wall.
+Considered to have been built at the same time as the well head, it is an 18th-century red brick wall.
 This wall has been added to at various stages over time and includes ashlar sections, with additional red brick sections used to increase the height of the wall.